Hezbollah hits back with rockets as it declares an 'open-ended battle' with Israel

 “With the region on the brink of an imminent catastrophe, it cannot be overstated enough: there is NO military solution that will make either side safer,” Jeanine Hennis-Plasschaert, the U.N. envoy for Lebanon, said in an X post.

-Families of Israeli hostages and residents of Gaza expressed fear that the fighting in Lebanon will direct international attention from their own plights.
+Families of Israeli hostages and residents of Gaza expressed fears the fighting in Lebanon will direct international attention from their own plights.

-In July, the group released a video with what it said was footage it had taken of the base with surveillance drones.
+In July, the group released what it said was video it had taken of the base with surveillance drones.

-On Friday, an Israeli airstrike took down an eight-story building in a densely populated neighborhood in Beirut’s southern suburbs as Hezbollah members were meeting in the basement, according to Israel.
-Among those killed was Akil., who commanded the group’s special forces unit, known as the Radwan Force.
+An Israeli airstrike Friday took down an eight-story building in a densely populated neighborhood in Beirut’s southern suburbs as Hezbollah members met in the basement, according to Israel.
+Among those killed was Akil., who commanded the group’s special forces unit.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been corrected to show that White House national security spokesman John Kirby made his comments to ABC’s “This Week,” not “Fox News Sunday.”